Policies

 Large Print Books

-A collection of large print books is available primarily to serve patrons who have impaired vision.
+A collection of large print books is available primarily to serve patrons who prefer to read in a larger print type.
 Most of the titles are books of fiction by popular authors.
 However, some well-reviewed and popular non-fiction titles are also selected.

 Newspapers